 - Bring sturdy hiking boots that are waterproof.
 A lot of the tundra is boggy and mossy.
 You will get wet and there are river crossings.

-- Bring a book, cards and portable charger for your cameras and electronics.
+- We suggest packing a good book, cards and portable charger for your cameras and electronics.
 There is a charging station inside the lodge as well, but no electricity in the tents.

 - You’ll want a watch or a phone to check the time.
 With constant daylight you’ll never know what time of day it is.